Salimlou/reflow/README.md

 Reflow is a Free and Open Source Tablature and Music Notation Editor for Linux, Mac and Windows.
 More info at http://www.reflowapp.com.

-It is released under the CeCILL License (French equivalent of the GNU-GPL, respecting the _Propriété intellectuelle_).
+It is released under the CeCILL License (French equivalent of the GNU-GPL, respecting the _Propriété Intellectuelle_).

 **Warning: This is a preliminary version that is not feature complete yet.**

 Missing Features
 ====

-- <s>Save/Close File</s>
 - Translations
 - Printing
 - PDF, WAV, MIDI, GP5 Export